grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Give her a minute Percy.
 She will find them."

-A few minutes of absolute silence passed.
+A few tense minutes with no one speaking.
 Then Cassandra called up.
 "Oh!
 I've got them --- sounds like they submerged.
 They are running on electric motors.... pretty loudly compared to other boats I've heard underwater.
 I guess that means fast, right Hemi?"

 "That is correct Cassandra."
 Hemi turned to look at Percy.
 "They are following submerged, trying to match our speed."

 "OK."
 Said Percy.
-"Two boats going in the same direction are _always_ in a race anyway... so let's race."
+"Two boats going in the same direction are _always_ in a race anyway... so let's fucking race."

 The _Prospect_ hummed with life under their feet.
 Something about the electric motors putting out all they could without the ungainly and all-encompassing sound of the diesels running at the same time made the _Prospect_ feel more alive, like a giant sea mammal enjoying the exhilaration and pure rush of being free to move at top speed through the water.
 The _Prospect_ was rarely unleashed like this.

 Hemi kept a very close eye on Bastian's dive plane angle and the depth-under-keel gauge.
 Constant attention was required at this speed along with tiny adjustments to keep the boat from plowing into the bottom, or shooting up to the surface.
 Hemi trimmed the tanks so the _Prospect_ was just slightly heavier in the bow, that way Bastian could adjust the dive planes to err on the side of the boat moving towards the surface --- definitely the lesser of the two evil mistakes Bastian could make.

 Captain Percy was also diligently watching the depth-under-keel gauge.
 She never looked away.
 It was, for the moment, the only gauge that mattered.
 With Hemi and Bastian's careful depth control, it hovered stubbornly at 2 meters.
-2 measly meters between them and the bottom, and nowhere else she could put her boat.
+2 measly meters between them and the bottom --- Hemi could not even stand in the space between the bottom and her keel.

 "Cassandra!"
 Percy called down.
 "How are they doing?"